ue22-p20/web-intro/notebooks/10-html-basics.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": ""} -->
+* start from an empty folder
-* create a file named `hello.html`
+* open vs-code and create a file named `hello.html`
-  with your editor of choice, like VScode
 * copy the above template
 * open it in your web browser (preferably Chrome)
+  * often you can simply double-click in the file explorer
+  * or use the *File → Open File* menu
+  * or directly type a URL like
+    `file:///the/complete/path/to/hello.html`
-* you will see something like this
+* you will see something like shown on the next slide
 <!-- #endregion -->

 ```javascript hide_input=true slideshow={"slide_type": "slide"}